Reading Time: 7 minutes

 5. Prioritize Visuals to Tell Your Language School’s Brand Story

-Relying too heavily on text could easily confuse your social community members and newcomers – prompting them to seek opportunities elsewhere.
+Relying too heavily on text could confuse your social community members and newcomers – prompting them to seek opportunities elsewhere.

-2. YouTube reaches more 18-34 and 18-49 year-olds than any cable network in the U.S.
+2. YouTube reaches more 18-34 and 18-49-year-olds than any cable network in the U.S.

-3. 80% of YouTube’s views are from outside of the U.S.
+3. 80% of YouTube’s views are from outside the U.S.

 4. YouTube has launched local versions in more than 70 countries.

-Given these stats, it’s safe to say that YouTube should definitely be part of your language school’s social media strategy!
+Given these stats, it’s safe to say that YouTube should be part of your language school’s social media strategy!

 YouTube video